plone/documentation/docs/i18n-l10n/language-negotiation.md

 Language negotiation is a function of the HTTP protocol.
 It lets a server choose among several language versions of a page based on the URL and preference information sent by the browser.

-Plone uses specific rules to select the language in which the user interface is presented to the end user.
+Plone Classic UI uses specific rules to select the language in which the user interface is presented to the end user.
 There are two distinct use cases: when `plone.app.multilingual` is not enabled and when it is.